Best English Speaking Apps

 We experimented with some of the best English-speaking apps to help you fluently communicate in English.
 Here’s a list of the ones we liked most specifically for English conversation practice.
 Let’s get started.

-Busuu is a community-driven English speaking app.
+Busuu is a community-driven English-speaking app.
 When you do a recording exercise, you get individual feedback from native speakers.
-Buusu connects you to a broad audience of native speakers to help master your accent.
+Busuu connects you to a broad audience of native speakers to help master your accent.

 You can add friends similar to Facebook.
 Then, they can provide feedback or corrections to your recorded dialogue.
 It’s also possible to talk with people in real-time for video English conversation practice.

-Pimsleur introduces you to new items in the context of conversation.
+Pimsleur introduces you to new items in the context of a conversation.
 You get better retention because your brain naturally recognizes the intonation, rhythm, melody, and pronunciation.
 As the saying goes, it puts the words at the tip of your tongue for better recall.

 Pimsleur nearly tops the list of best English-speaking apps because it’s designed to take a learner directly to the heart of how we learn a language.
 It makes it an organic learning experience by targeting listening and conversational language skills.

-Lingoda is one of the English-speaking apps because it sets students up qualified teachers online.
+Lingoda is one of the English-speaking apps because it sets students up with qualified teachers online.
 If you’re looking to learn everyday English, Lingoda is great for idioms, expressions, and local culture.

 It’s also possible to sign up for “Super Sprints” which are 3-month intensive courses.
 Basically, if you attend more classes during a month, you get more cash refunded back to you.
 You can even get large refunds for perfect attendance.